Theory and techniques of Comparative Literature

-This course is designed as the core course for the masters students majoring in Comparative Literature.
-It is also a compulsory supportive course for all masters students of literature programmes in the Faculty of Languages and Cultures.
+This module is designed as the core module for the masters students majoring in Comparative Literature.
+It is also a compulsory supportive module for all masters students of literature programmes in the Faculty of Languages and Cultures.

 It aims to develop critical understandings of the nature of comparative literature and its place in the general context of contemporary theoretical approaches to the study of literature.
 It is also designed to introduce and examine appropriate methods for the study of African and Asian literatures.

-The course places its emphasis on the comprehension of the basics of modern theories, but also on the problematics in applying those theories to the research of Asian and African literature.
+The module places its emphasis on the comprehension of the basics of modern theories, but also on the problematics in applying those theories to the research of Asian and African literature.

-In order to secure the necessary variety in critical stance and an appropriate regional range of African and Asian literary texts for expert presentation, this course is team-taught.
+In order to secure the necessary variety in critical stance and an appropriate regional range of African and Asian literary texts for expert presentation, this module is team-taught.
 Its linked modules will vary somewhat from year to year, depending partly upon availability of faculty, but a similar overall pattern of presentation is maintained.

-At the end of the course students will have developed advanced skills in analysing literature in a comparative context and by means of a variety of methodological approaches.
+At the end of the module students will have developed advanced skills in analysing literature in a comparative context and by means of a variety of methodological approaches.
 They will have become better able to define research questions about particular literary works and determine which approaches are best suited to the work.
 They will also be able to place the literature of their particular interest into a broader comparative context.

 A total of 20 weeks teaching with 3 hours classroom contact per week consisting of 2 hour lecture and 1 hour tutorial.